-Bayocean Peninsula forms the western edge of Tillamook Bay on Oregon's northern coast.
+Bayocean Peninsula forms the western edge of Tillamook Bay on Oregon's northern coastline.
 Many recreate there, enjoying its pristine, natural environment.
 But it once hosted a thriving, upscale resort town—of which only the name remains.

-There is much more to the story of the Tillamook Peninsula, before, during, and after Bayocean Park, than what's been told in the past (see Outside Reading), and some of what's been told needs updating.
-That is the primary purpose of this blog, via posts on the Home page.
+As should be evident just in this quick summary, there is much more to the story of the Tillamook Peninsula, before, during, and after Bayocean Park than what's been told in the past (see Outside Reading).
+And much of what has already been written needs updating.
+That is the purpose of the seventy-one posts on the Home page and the book in process.
 The Index provides a way to find specific topics of interest.
-I welcome comments on individual posts or via the Comment Form in the right column.
+Comments are welcome on individual posts or via the Comment Form in the right column.